*This article was updated on 16.12.2021.

-Do you play guitar?
+My friend, do you play guitar?
 No?
 (Honestly, what is happening to humanity…).
 Ok, but have you ever tried to learn?
-If you haven’t, I’ll tell you how it goes: The first six months sucks!
+If you haven’t, I’ll tell you how it goes: The first six months are terrible!

 Statistics is exactly the same!

-Just hang on and I promise that you will see how amazing statistics can be! (maybe not as impressive with the ladies though and it may ruin your social skills.
+Just hang on and I promise that you will see how amazing statistics can be! (maybe not enough to impress during a date and it may ruin your social skills.
 Other than that, it’s great!).

-But please keep in mind: This is only a supporting material at bachelor level.
+But please keep in mind: This is only an e-guide.
 It aims to provide support for students during research courses.
 Thus make sure to complement it with statistics and research methods books.

-For further explanations and more in-depth understanding of the topic I would personally recommend the following books:
+For further explanations and more in-depth understanding of the tests, I would strongly recommend the following literature: